SkyChenSky/Sikiro.Dapper.Extension/README.md

-Sikiro.Dapper.Extension - 基于dapper简单易用的lambda扩展   [中文](https://github.com/SkyChenSky/Sikiro.DapperLambdaExtension.MsSql/blob/master/README.md)
+Sikiro.Dapper.Extension - a simple lambda extension for dapper  [中文](https://github.com/SkyChenSky/Sikiro.DapperLambdaExtension.MsSql/blob/master/README.md)
 ========================================

-这是基于dapper的一个扩展，支持lambda表达式的写法，链式风格让开发者使用起来更加优雅、直观。
+This is an extension based on dapper, supporting lambda expression, chain style allows developers to use more elegant and intuitive.

 Nuget